 Canada’s regulators have been formally consulting with financial industry stakeholders on a best interest standard since 2012 and the idea has been under consideration in one form or another for much longer.

 Almost all major financial industry stakeholders strongly oppose a best interest standard.

-Review of federally regulated financial institutions kicks off
+Review of federally regulated financial institutions releases consultation papers

 On August 16, 2016, the federal Ministry of Finance kicked off its review of the federally regulated financial sector.
 This followed the extension of the sunset provisions under the Bank Act, the Insurance Companies Act and the Trust and Loan Companies Act from 2017 to 2019.
 The legislated extension of the sunset provisions was necessary because a review of Canada’s financial services framework is required by law every 5 years and the last review was completed in 2012.
 According to Finance officials, the completion date for the 2017 review was pushed forward 2 years so that there would be sufficient time to undertake a detailed, fundamental look at the state of Canada’s financial services sector.

 The kick-off consisted of the release of a vague, high-level consultation paper and the launch of the first stage of a two-stage consultation process.
 The stated objective of the consultation paper was to solicit feedback in order to determine whether the current legislative and regulatory framework for financial services met the federal government’s three core policy objectives.
 In the paper, these core policy objectives were defined as:

 - The sector is safe, sound and resilient in the face of stress;